What books are in that tottering pile on your desk and next to your bed right now?

 What’s this business about people calling you “the Jewish Martha Stewart?”

 That started as both a compliment and a joke.
 I used to invite people from work over to my apartment, and then later to my house on Long Island.
-I like to set a nice dinner table and I’ve been known to cook more elaborately than some of them might.
-So one evening, after a bit of wine, one of the art directors started calling me that and it stuck.
+I like to set the table with the vintage linens, dishes and glassware I’ve collected, and I’ve been known to cook more elaborately than some of my guests.
+So one evening, after a bit of wine, one of the art director guests started calling me that and it stuck.
+Later, Jenny Klion wrote a charming profile of my cooking and table settings in Edible Long Island, using that title.

 Do you have a favorite cookbook?